About American Heart Association

 - Second, the data platform was constructed within the secure VPC.
 Jupyter Notebook was implemented to write code that allows for data transformation and calibrates code to perform the copious volume of transformations and negotiations.

-- Amazon Elastic MapReduce (EMR) was used so that calculations could be farmed out and executed simultaneously throughout immense datasets to enable discovery of trends.
+- AWS Elastic MapReduce (EMR) was used so that calculations could be farmed out and executed simultaneously throughout immense datasets to enable discovery of trends.

 - Finally, REAN Cloud implemented Data Science Tools to make the aggregate data available in a consistent format.